One Way Street (book): Related editions

 Selections from One Way Street were collected in the second volume of Walter Benjamin's major works translated into English entitled Reflections in 1978, sandwiched between Berlin Childhood and Benjamin's travelogs.

 As with the material from the earlier English translation collected in Illuminations, this was the first occasion on which the material contained in the anthology began reaching a wider audience and percolating into the canon of frequently cited works of theory and criticism within both the academy and areas of the more popular press.
 In 1968, Hannah Arendt published an article in The New Yorker to mark the publication of the first collection and John Berger's Ways of Seeing, a documentary series which quotes extensively from Benjamin, was broadcast in 1972.
 After Reflections began to appear in bookstores, Susan Sontag published her article "Under the Sign of Saturn" (soon to be anthologized as the title essay of her 1980 collection of recent works) in the New York Review of Books in 1978 that brought wider attention to the work.

 Though Reflections continues to be published in new editions with the original introduction by Peter Demetz, a third book of selected essays, titled One Way Street & Other Essays has been released including the complete cycle of meditations from One Way Street and Sontag's 1978 essay as the introduction.
-This collection consists effectively a resequencing of the material from Reflections, with the complete cycle of One Way Street opening the collection, the awkwardly "dilettante-Marxist" essays on Brecht omitted, and two further works have been added (including the "The Work of Art in the Age of Mechanical Reproduction" precursor study "A Small History of Photography" and Benjamin's monograph on Eduard Fuchs).
+This collection consists effectively a resequencing of the material from Reflections, with the complete cycle of One Way Street opening the collection, the awkwardly "dilettante-Marxist" essays on Brecht omitted, and two further works have been added (including "The Work of Art in the Age of Mechanical Reproduction" precursor study "A Small History of Photography" and Benjamin's monograph on Eduard Fuchs).
 This collection was preceded in its appearance by a stand-alone collection of the full English translation of the One Way Street cycle introduced by Greil Marcus and Michael W. Jennings in 2016.